 First of all, don’t feel constrained by tradition.
-Think about what will flatter your groom’s figure.
-What they really want may not be practical in reality.
-For example, if your groom is short, tailcoats aren’t a great option as they will enhance this in photos.
+Think about what will flatter your groom’s figure – what they really want may not be practical in reality.
+For example, if your groom is quite short, a traditional suit might work better than a long tailcoat.

 Secondly, choose a material weight to suit the seasons.
 Go for a lighter fabric like linen for the summer months or if you’re getting married abroad, and a heavier blend of wool in winter to keep your groom the right temperature.

 This is the most formal option available for grooms.
 Morning suits are iconic in design and feature a single-breasted jacket with a large tail at the back to the mid-thigh or knee.

 Jackets are usually black or grey and traditionally worn with a top hat, striped trousers and a waistcoat.
 The morning suit is best for traditional church or formal civil ceremonies.

 The classic tail coat has two long tails at the back and should be worn with braces, a white shirt, waistcoat and cravat.
 It is less formal than the morning suit and suitable for civil celebrations.